-Painting bird feeders is definitely a good idea, but you may be wondering: “What kind of paint is safe for painting bird feeders?”
+Painting bird feeders is a great idea, but you may wonder: “What kind of paint is safe for painting bird feeders?”

 So, I did some deep research on this topic so you can rest assured that you don’t accidentally poison the birds with the wrong type of paint.

-Here are 3 types of safe paints for bird feeders:
+Here are three types of safe paints for bird feeders:

 Oil-based, latex, acrylic, or watercolor paints are safe paints for painting bird feeders.
 Bird feeders are safe to be painted everywhere except on the interior surfaces as birds may accidentally scratch off and consume the paint.
 Bird feeders should be painted with any bright and primary colors.